 “It’s crazy how competitive people can get,” said Aldag.

 Penny Wars included each team receiving a jar with their organization written on the outside, and a table set up a week before the main event where people could stop by and put their spare change into a certain jar.

 Many organizations brought bags of change and every night they were emptied and counted.

 For Catch a Xi, all the sisters of Alpha Xi Delta wore plain white shirts with their letters on them.
 The goal was to get the most signatures; other organizations had to find a member of Alpha Xi Delta, “catch” them and write the signer’s name and the name and organization of a competitor to receive points.

 Aldag was in charge of putting together Facebook Fame, where they had each contestant send Alpha Delta Xi a photo of themselves and then created an album to post the pictures.
 At the end of the week, the pictures with the most Facebook “likes” won, and the guy and girl with the highest likes collected the most points towards their final score.

 At the main event each contestant had a schedule and would have to complete all of the challenges set up around the park with a delegate keeping track of their scores.
 The outcome of their scores would then determine who would be this year’s Xi Man and Xi Woman.

-There were seven challenges in total; the first being Nervous Nelly, where participants attached pedometers to their body to see how many "steps" they could acquire.
+There were seven challenges in total; the first was Nervous Nelly, where participants attached pedometers to their body to see how many “steps” they could acquire.
 The second one was called Cookie Toss, where contestants threw cookies to their partner, trying to catch as many as they could in their mouth and vice versa.